 Here is a detailed discourse on the what, why, and how of sustainable cotton production.

 Cotton, as agricultural produce, continues to contribute notably to several developing countries’ economies as well as millions of livelihoods worldwide.
-Like all other basic human requirements, textiles also continue witnessing growing demand with an ever-increasing population.
-Among the broad range of available fibres that can address this rising demand, cotton gets the highest priority, especially in Asian countries.
+Like all other basic human requirements, textiles also continue to witness growing demand with an ever-increasing population.
+Among the broad range of available fibers that can address this rising demand, cotton gets the highest priority, especially in Asian countries.

 The following data reinforce this fact.

 - 2019-20 saw a 4% growth in global organic cotton production.

 - In this period, 229,280 farmers used 588,425 hectares of land to grow 249,153 tons of organic cotton fiber across 21 countries.

 - The top 7 cotton-producing countries contribute to 95% of global cotton production, with India and China making up 50% and 12% of output, respectively.

 The cotton industry faced business disruptions last year due to the pandemic.
 Yet, the US Department of Agriculture (USDA) estimates a 4.1% growth for the 2021-22 season.

 However, the increased demand for cotton production calls for greater consumption of resources.
 It is here that sustainable agriculture comes to play to prevent the depletion of natural resources.

 Need for Sustainable Agriculture in Cotton Production